Release Notes

 **Building Block Interactions Table**

-Removed Digital Registries Building Blockarrow-up-right for data storage.
+Removed [Digital Registries Building Block](https://registries.govstack.global/) for data storage.

 **Added**: "It shall be possible to capture and sign all changes to Consent Agreements, Consent Policies and Consent Records in tamper-proof Revisions"